 Petty offenses | Six (6) months |

-If the time limit has passed, a person may still be able to bring a 35(c) motion if any of the following excuses is true:
+If the time limit has passed, you may still be able to bring a 35(c) motion if any of the following excuses is true:

-- The court which convicted the defendant did not have jurisdiction over the defendant or the case; and/or
+- The court which convicted you did not have jurisdiction over you or your case; and/or

-- The defendant missed the filing deadline because he/she was adjudicated incompetent or was in institutionalized treatment for the mentally ill; and/or
+- You missed the filing deadline because you were adjudicated incompetent or were in institutionalized treatment for the mentally ill; and/or

-- The circumstances that caused the defendant to miss the filing deadline amounted to “justifiable excuse or excusable neglect.”4
+- The circumstances that caused you to miss the filing deadline amounted to “justifiable excuse or excusable neglect.”4

 4. How do I file a petition?

-The defendant (or his/her Denver criminal defense attorney) needs to fill out the Colorado post-conviction relief form.
-It is a four-page application, and the defendant may need to attach extra pages explaining why the case requires judicial review.
+You (or your Denver criminal defense attorney) must fill out the Colorado post-conviction relief form.
+It is a four-page application, and you may need to attach extra pages explaining why your case requires judicial review.

 Finally, the motion needs to be filed with the appropriate court.
-Note that a defendant must mention all the applicable grounds of relief in just one petition.
-With rare exception, courts will deny any subsequent 35(c) petitions if the defendant could have presented the grounds previously.5
+Note that you must mention all the applicable grounds of relief in just one petition.
+With rare exceptions, courts will deny any subsequent 35(c) petitions if you could have presented the grounds previously.5

 5. How will the judge decide?

 There is no way to be sure how a judge will rule on a 35(c) motion.
-The judge in the case has the discretion to grant a 35(c) petition if he/she believes doing so serves the “interests of justice.”
+The judge in the case has the discretion to grant a 35(c) petition if they believe doing so serves the “interests of justice.”
 Some of the factors the judge may consider include:

 - whether the motion is timely;